hey-network/mainchain/readme.md

 When it is deployed, the Token Sale Contract expects a `pool` address to be provided as constructor argument.
 When the `finalize()` function is called—that is, after the sale has closed—any unsold tokens will be automatically transferred to the Pool's address.

-This customisation is implemented by extending the internal `_finalization()` function.
+This customization is implemented by extending the internal `_finalization()` function.

 In the Pool, tokens will be made available for users to redeem.
 Note that the Pool will be endowed with 30% of the total token supply regardless of token sale results.
 In the case of unsold tokens, they are merely added to this original 30%.